Scaling SpotHero and the Future of Mobility

 There's this middle stage between fun and predictable success called white water.
-Imagine you're rafting and you hit these rapids where there's bumps in the road and things get a little hard.
-And maybe in life maybe that's your teenage years where you're struggling with who you are and what the world looks like.
+Imagine you're rafting and you hit these rapids where there are bumps in the road and things get a little hard.
+And maybe in life maybe that's your teenage years when you're struggling with who you are and what the world looks like.

 You start to get big enough where the people you had early on who worked hard and learned fast but maybe hadn't done it before aren't necessarily the right people anymore to lead a team.
 Sometimes they are, but often they aren't.

 Things start to break.
 The process that you built for communication when you had two people, or five people, or 10 people, doesn't work when you have 100 people, or 200 people.
 The technology you built when you had a few customers doesn't work anymore when you have millions of customers.